shahramk/newrelic_commonlog_extension/README.md

 ##Additional Plugin Details:

-*	The plugin reads each field in log file in compliance with Apache CommonLog Format, and it reports them to New Relic.
+*	This plugin reads each field in log file in compliance with Apache CommonLog Format, and it reports them to New Relic.
-*	It keeps a pointer to the end of the data that is read each time, and on the next poll cycle it continues from that point.
 *	If you append data to existing log file, the previous set of data will be reported multiple times.
 So make sure you overwrite the log file for each cycle.